bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 <!-- form-tags-example.vue -->
 ```

+You can disable addig a new tag when pressing <kbd>ENTER</kbd> via the `no-add-on-enter` prop, and
+disable adding a tag on the input's `change` event via the `no-add-on-change` prop.

 ### Styling Options

 Several props are available to alter the basic styling of the default tagged interface: